SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

     <ul>
       <li>Lets you move through walls, but take 10 damage per turn while inside a wall.</li>
       <li>Converts any trading hits situation against a powerful monster to 10 damage per turn.</li>
-      <li>That said, the real value of this bracelet is having a one-sided fight by moving and attacking through corners.</li>
+      <li>The real value of this bracelet is having a one-sided fight by moving and attacking through corners.</li>
     </ul>
   </li>
   <li><span class="redText">Heal Bracelet</span>